The UK's Independent Hammock Specialist

 Twisted cords

 Take a careful look at your hammock before you slide in.
-The ropes from the material, through the bar and up to hammock loop/eye should be aesthetically pleasing to the eye and should also look symmetrical.
+The ropes from the material, through the bar and up to the hammock loop/eye should be aesthetically pleasing to the eye and should also look symmetrical.

 Ensuring the cords aren't twisted allows the weight loaded into your hammock to be evenly spread through the material, up along all the cords, across the spreader bars and up out into your chosen fixing/hanging location.